Azure/azure-migrate-export/README.md

 ### Run Azure Migrate Export with Customization.
 To run AME with customization, users need to first generate the discovery report, apply customization and then run assessment.
 Follow the below steps:
 1. Download the Azure Migrate Export utility package and extract the contents on the package.
-[Learn More]() about how to get Azure Migrate Export Utility Package.
+[Learn More](#how-to-get-azure-migrate-export-utility-package) about how to get Azure Migrate Export Utility Package.
 2. Run Azure Migrate Export application.
 3. On the console, Select Workflow Option = “Discovery”.
 4. In Source Appliance, select the source of servers.
 By default, all three sources, namely VMware, HyperV and Physical are selected.
 5. Input project identifier details such as Tenant ID, Subscription ID, Resource Group name, Discovery Site name.
-[Learn More] on where to find the Project Identifier.
+[Learn More](#how-to-find-project-discovery-and-assessment-parameters) on where to find the Project Identifier.
 6. Select the Target location where  you want to move your resources and click submit.
 7. Users will now be prompted to authenticate for Azure access.
 8. Once the user is authenticated in Azure, the discovery runs to generate “Discovery_VMs” report which provides details of all servers discovered in your environment from the selected source type.
 9. Apply the required customizations on the Discovery report and save the file.
-[Learn More] on how to customize discovery file.
+[Learn More](#how-to-customize-discovery-report) on how to customize discovery file.
 10. On the console, select Workflow option = “Assessment”
 11. Input project identifiers such as Tenant ID, Subscription ID, Resource Group name, Assessment project name.
-[Learn More] on where to find the project identifiers.
+[Learn More](#how-to-find-project-discovery-and-assessment-parameters) on where to find the project identifiers.
 12. Select the Assessment duration for which you want to run assessment and click submit.
 13. Users will now be prompted to authenticate Azure access.
 14. Once the user is authenticated in Azure, the assessment runs to generate Core Report, Opportunity Report and Clash Report.
-[Learn More] about highlights of the report.
+[Learn More](#discovery-and-assessment-report-analysis) about highlights of the report.
+> [!Note]
-15. [Note: Assessment typically runs in 1-2 hours but may take more time to run depending on the size of environment.]
+> Assessment typically runs in 1-2 hours but may take more time to run depending on the size of environment.]
-16. Users can choose to customize assessment reports for removing required duplicates in assessment.
-[Learn More] about how to customize assessment reports.
+15. Users can choose to customize assessment reports for removing required duplicates in assessment.
+[Learn More](#how-to-customize-assessment-core-report) about how to customize assessment reports.
-17. Now, Run the “Azure_Migrate_Export.pbit” PowerBI template provided in the Utility package.
+16. Now, Run the “Azure_Migrate_Export.pbit” PowerBI template provided in the Utility package.
-18. Provide the path of utility package where all the reports are generated and click Load.
-[Learn More] about base Path
+17. Provide the path of utility package where all the reports are generated and click Load.
+[Learn More](#how-to--find-basepath) about base Path
-19. Once the data is loaded, Users can now choose to change static data in PowerBI report to customize as per requirement.
-[Learn More] about how to customize PowerBI Report.
+18. Once the data is loaded, Users can now choose to change static data in PowerBI report to customize as per requirement.
+[Learn More](#how-to-customize-powerbi-report) about how to customize PowerBI Report.
-20. After finalizing the slides, publish the PowerBI report on your workspace.
+19. After finalizing the slides, publish the PowerBI report on your workspace.
-21. You can download the Azure Migrate Export Executive Presentation as PPT from your workspace.
+20. You can download the Azure Migrate Export Executive Presentation as PPT from your workspace.

 ## How to find Project, discovery, and assessment parameters